Hundreds of thousands of people search for terms like “stocks to buy today” or “best stocks to buy” or “top stocks for 2023” every single month.

 Some of these are likely to beat the market over time, while some may not.
 They have all beaten the market in the past.
 In terms of risk-adjusted returns, these are among the stocks I’m most comfortable holding through all market conditions along with my index funds.
 Always do your own due diligence before buying any company.

-Brookfield Asset Management (BAM) is a Canadian financial firm you might not have heard of.
+Brookfield Corporation (BN) is a Canadian financial firm you might or might not have heard of.
 It’s an asset manager that specializes in real assets like property, infrastructure, and renewable energy.

 Their roots trace back over a century, when the company was an early developer and operator of infrastructure in Brazil.

-They hold the controlling stake in four publicly traded partnerships:
+They hold the controlling stake in five publicly traded entities:

 - Brookfield Renewable Partners (BEP)